datawookie/ubeR/README.md

     library(ubeR)

 Next get the ID and secret used for authenticating with Uber.
+You can either set these directly.

+    UBER_CLIENTID = "9QbFZe07IFuEzFZqe_iE50mjUbjuV8H5"
+    UBER_CLIENTSECRET = "UoLT13eYE6LiESlC5M6nr37pY9nP3Gp5wK7LJyY0"

-Below these are retrieved from the environment.
+Another good option is to retrieve them from the environment.

     UBER_CLIENTID = Sys.getenv("UBER_CLIENTID")
     UBER_CLIENTSECRET = Sys.getenv("UBER_CLIENTSECRET")